 Typically, pressure sores are shallow wounds that affect only the skin’s upper layers.
 Decubital ulcers form when repeated pressure on an affected area constricts the blood vessels, decreasing the area’s blood supply and as the skin is deprived of oxygen, it begins to die.
 Ulcers and pressure wounds can affect any dog breed at any age however, most commonly occurs in larger breed dogs.

-Pressure sore wounds are fairly obvious to the naked eye and most commonly occur on the boniest parts of a dog such as hips, elbows, hocks, knees, chest or side of the legs.
+Bed sore wounds are fairly obvious to the naked eye and most commonly occur on the boniest parts of a dog such as hips, elbows, hocks, knees, chest or side of the legs.
+Pressure sores are a chronic condition that is difficult to treat and harder to heal.

 Pay attention to these symptoms: